 Google Play Store is the heart and soul of Android.
-It’s an integral part of the platform since the beginning and an irreplaceable puzzle-piece bringing the well-known user experience with millions of available apps.
+It’s been an integral part of the platform since the beginning and an irreplaceable puzzle piece bringing the well-known user experience with millions of available apps.
 However, the significance of the Google Play Store makes even small issues quite troublesome.
-Users reported that Google Play Store keeps crashing on Android 11.
+Users reported that Google Play Store keeps crashing on Android 12.

 Table of contents: